Faculty Affiliate, Energy Institute at Haas

-Reed Walker is an Associate Professor of Business and Public Policy and Economics at UC Berkeley.
+Department of Economics, UC Berkeley.
 His research explores the social costs of environmental externalities such as air pollution and how regulations to limit these externalities contribute to gains and/or losses to the economy.
-He is the faculty co-director of UC Berkeley’s Opportunity Lab – Climate and Environment Initiative.
-He is also a research associate at the Energy Institute at Haas, a faculty research fellow at the National Bureau of Economic Research, and a research fellow at IZA.
+He is the Faculty Co-Director of UC Berkeley’s Opportunity Lab – Climate and Environment Initiative.
+He is also a Research Affiliate at the Energy Institute at Haas, a Faculty Research Fellow at the National Bureau of Economic Research, and a Research Fellow at IZA.